1422

 The Lords in Parliament created the Minority Council to govern England until King Henry came of age, with the Duke of Bedford as Protector of England when he was in England and the Duke of Gloucester as Protector of England, when Bedford was in France.
 There would be no Regent in England.

-French Prisoners
+King Henry V’s French Prisoners

 French magnates captured at the Battle of Agincourt and other prisoners captured in Henry V’s wars in France were being held in England.

-King Henry VI, birth and baptism
+King Henry VI, birth, baptism, accession

 “In þat tyme vppone saynt Nicholas evyn, come tythynges from Wyndyssore to þe Maire, þat oure Quene Dame Kateryne, had borne a prince, a fayre sone.
 And a-none all þe belles in London were re[n]gon; ‘Te Deum’ was songone at Paules; And þer was the Chauncelere and many bysshoppys, And þe Maire and hys Aldermen, And all þe craftes of the Cite.”
 Brut Continuation E, p.
 448